camunda/camunda-bpm-examples/spring-boot-starter/example-webapp-ee/README.md

 # Spring Boot Web application with enterprise Camunda Webapps

-This example demonstrates how you cam build Spring Boot application with embedded Camunda enterprise version.
+This example demonstrates how you can build a Spring Boot application with the embedded Camunda enterprise version.

-* Embedded Camunda engine
+* Embedded Camunda Engine
 * Camunda Enterprise web applications automatically deployed
 * Process application and one BPMN process deployed
 * Admin user configured with login and password configured in `application.yaml`